weaviate/weaviate-io/developers/weaviate/concepts/data.md

 <SchemaDef/>

 :::note Schema vs. Taxonomy
 A Weaviate data schema is slightly different from a taxonomy.
 A taxonomy has a hierarchy.
-Read more about how taxonomies, ontologies and schemas are related to Weaviate in this [blog post](https://medium.com/semi-technologies/taxonomies-ontologies-and-schemas-how-do-they-relate-to-weaviate-9f76739fc695).
+Read more about how taxonomies, ontologies and schemas are related in this Weaviate [blog post](https://medium.com/semi-technologies/taxonomies-ontologies-and-schemas-how-do-they-relate-to-weaviate-9f76739fc695).
 :::

 Schemas fulfill several roles:

-1. Collections and properties are defined in schemas.
-1. Every collection has its own vector space.
-This means that different collections can have different embeddings of the same object.
+1. Schemas define collections and properties.
 1. Schemas define cross-references that link collections, even collections that use different embeddings.
-1. Schemas let you configure mModule behavior, ANN index settings, reverse indexes, and other features per collection.
+1. Schemas let you configure module behavior, ANN index settings, reverse indexes, and other features on a collection level.

 For details on configuring your schema, see the [schema tutorial](../starter-guides/schema.md) or [schema configuration](../manage-data/collections.mdx).